ussserrr/serial-plot-web/README.md

 ## Architecture
 Project consists of 3 parts:

- * server (`serial-plot-server`)
+  - server (`serial-plot-server`)
-  - responsible for serial port communication (npm' `serialport` package)
+    - responsible for the serial port communication (npm' `serialport` package)
     - WebSocket server to deliver serial port data (npm' `ws`)
     - Web Server for clients to connect (`express`)

- * client (`serial-plot-client`)
+  - client (`serial-plot-client`)
-  - WebSocket to receive data from server (native JS support)
+    - WebSocket to receive data from the server (native JS support)
-  - parsing of this data (can be modified to delegate this task to the server)
+    - parsing of this data (such behavior can be modified to delegate this task to the server)
     - function to be repeat for redrawing
     - (optional) simple benchmark to measure a number of points in 1 second

- * one of renderers (Epoch, Smoothie or Chart.js at the moment)
+  - one of renderers (Epoch, Smoothie or Chart.js at the moment)
     - serve package-specific stuff

 ## Serial communication